Notice-Green-GISD Board calls for Nov. Prop A election

 Requirements to advance

-• The student should score at or above the 80th percentile in both reading and math on the end of year NWEA/MAP test for the grade level they wish to skip.
+• The student should score at or above "late grade level" in math and reading on the i-Ready Diagnostic for the grade level they wish to skip.

-• The student must score at least 80% on each of the four content areas, criterion-referenced Credit by Exams (language arts, mathematics, science and social studies).*
+• The student must score at least 80% on each of the four content areas in the criterion-referenced Credit by Exams (English/language arts, math, science, and social studies).

 • Each student has two lifetime opportunities to accelerate per grade level.
 There is no appeal process.

-• For students in grades 4-8, the student must have scored at the Master's level in the prior year’s STAAR testing scores.
+• For students in grades 4 or higher, the student must have scored at the Master's level in the prior year’s STAAR-tested subjects.

-Note: For grades 6-8, there are two tests per content.
-One for each semester of coursework.
+Note: For grades 6-8, there are two exams per content area, with one for each semester of coursework.

 Contact us